puspakirana/NikePrelovedOnlineStore/README.md

 # NikePrelovedOnlineStore
-A online store selling preloved nike shoes.
-A client-side website.
+An online store selling preloved nike shoes.
+A client-side only website built using PHP, HTML, CSS.